AlaaDuridi/Tic-Tac-Toe/README.md

 - left the state up to the closes ancestor component that has access to all components that need to work with that state

 - let the Ancestor Component Mange the State, which is needed by Child Components

+## Top Notch Note:

+- Avoid states in your application that intersect or interfere with each other.
+- Handle objects immutably, meaning don't modify objects directly.
+Instead, create new objects with the necessary changes.